gching/potential-hipster/README.md

 # potential-hipster

-Objectifies and makes API more friendly for a non-disclosed company!
+tl;dr - Objectified client SDK's that make integration with applications much more pleasing :)

-## Problem Statement
+## Introduction and Problem

-Currently, most client libraries offered only provide methods that simply wrap the end points of the API and requires the user to have a very deep understanding about the API.
-Given this, it is hard for a user to get started (can't remember a better word, uptake?) and developing for their applications and projects.
-At the same time, the client libraries very much resembles doing it by REST, so all in all, does not provide the anything more different then simply doing RESTful calls.
+Currently, most client libraries offered are simply wrappers around the REST API and requires the user to have a very deep understanding about the API.
+Given this, it is hard for a user to start development for their applications and projects.
+As well, because the client libraries are just wrappers, there is no other added benefits other then just having assistive methods to do HTTP requests.

-## Solution
+## Proposed Solution

-Potential-Hipster is an architecture for the client libraries to help objectify and properly illustrate the backend of "diclosed company".
-With this shift, the user does not need to deeply understand API and would rather interact with these objects without knowing any endpoints.
+Instead of wrapping the REST API in native languages, potential-hipster will provide an object-orientated architecture for SDK's with a focus on client-side languages.
+This will assist in illustrating the backend and providing users an easier way to use the Podio infrastructure as their backend from their applications.
+With these easily integrable client SDK's, we allow the users to just focus on the user experience for their applications and not on the infrastrcture.

+Additionaly, but not in the main scope of the project, potential-hipster's architecture will include a full suite of assistive features for the SDK's.
+The following lists out possible additional features:
+* Deeper support for client-side frameworks such as React / React Native, Backbone.js
+* Real-time syncing of data and deliving real time updates to clients
+* Offline support and disk persistence